-manufacturing.
-Encourage collaboration with the Austin Regional Manufacturers Association and the Georgetown Manufacturers Alliance to ensure regional alignment.
+- Austin Regional Manufacturers Association and the Georgetown Manufacturers Alliance to ensure regional alignment. - 2.5.

-- 2.5.
 Distribute Hays County's workforce profile and make presentations on labor market conditions and trends in Hays County to the above partners and other essential stakeholders, such as school districts and interested community organizations. - 2.6.
 Customize a list of Career Lattice systems that apply to Hays County, including occupations such as construction laborers, home health and personal care aides, and childcare workers.
 Consider developing new Career Lattices based on other entry-level jobs that are common entry points for workers in Hays County, including occupations in food services, retail, transportation, and material moving, and building grounds and maintenance.
+These could include fast food and counter workers, cashiers, retail salespersons, laborers and material movers, stockers and order fillers, janitors and cleaners, and other low-wage workers.

 GOAL 3.
-CREATE PATHWAYS TO SELF-SUFFICIENT EMPLOYMENT AND CAREER ADVANCEMENT

-Establish and strengthen well-defined pathways to help guide jobseekers into high-demand career opportunities that provide family-supporting wages and opportunities for advancement.
+CREATE PATHWAYS TO SELF-SUFFICIENT EMPLOYMENT AND CAREER ADVANCEMENTEstablish and strengthen well-defined pathways to help guide jobseekers into high-demand career opportunities that provide family-supporting wages and opportunities for advancement.

 - 3.1.
-Work with Hays County school districts-Dripping Springs ISD, Hays CISD, San Marcos CISD, and Wimberley ISD-to ensure their endorsements and career and technology programs are linked with and aligned to the high-demand careers that exist in the county.
+Work with Hays County school districts-Dripping Springs ISD, Hays CISD, San Marcos CISD, Wimberley ISD-to ensure their endorsements and career and technology programs are linked with and aligned to the high-demand careers that exist in the County.
 These could include pathways in the transportation, business, health science, construction, education, and information technology career clusters. - 3.2.
-Partner with school districts, Texas State University, Gary Job Corps Center, and ACC to recruit Hays County employers to their business advisory committees.
-Employers on these committees review curricula, as needed, and participate in career awareness and connections activities, such as teacher externships, internships, and other work-based learning opportunities.
+Partner with school districts, Texas State University, Gary Job Corps Center, and ACC to recruit Hays County employers to their business advisory committees, review curricula as needed, and serve as resources for students.
 Explore the possibility of centralizing input for programs that are offered in more than one of the school districts and ensuring seamless transitions between institutions for students pursuing higher education. - 3.3.
 Expand the existing partnership among Hays CISD, the Kyle ED, and the Buda EDC that focuses on students planning to go directly into the workforce to provide them with soft skills training, career exploration opportunities, and connections with local employers. - 3.4.
 Continue to collaborate with the Hays County Juvenile Services to improve career readiness and employment prospects for adjudicated youth. - 3.5.
-Support the Hays County economic development organizations (EDOs) in attracting higher-wage industries to the county and creating higher opportunity jobs. - 3.6.
+Support the Hays County economic development organizations (EDOs) in attracting higher-wage industries to the County and creating higher opportunity jobs. - 3.6.
 Partner with Amazon Career Choice to ensure the training programs it is funding are well-aligned with the Hays County labor market and to help connect Amazon associates who participate in the program in Hays County with regional employers who might be interested in hiring them (or help regional employers connect with Amazon Career Choice).